How to Find Tucson Cassava Cake

 Is cassava cake gluten-free?

-Yes, traditional cassava cake is naturally gluten-free because it’s made from cassava flour or grated cassava root, not wheat flour.
+Yes, traditional cassava cake is naturally gluten-free because its made from cassava flour or grated cassava root, not wheat flour.
 However, always confirm with the seller, as some modern recipes may include flour for texture.

 How long does cassava cake last?